 STEP 1.
 Fold each side of the open file folder toward the middle to create a ‘book’.

-To create the cover of the lapbook, color each item on the page.
+Color each item on the page to create the lapbook’s cover.
 When finished, glue the pieces to each side of the front of the lapbook.

 Pin